 I would also recommend choosing 1 or 2 skills that can transfer between businesses and getting really good at them.
 For example Facebook ads, cold emailing, sales, etc..
 I think it is important to not only have general business skills but also to have some expertise that can be of value (this is especially good when looking for business partners).

 Are you looking to hire for certain positions right now?

 Currently, I don’t have any employee openings, however, we have been looking to hire contractors skilled in YouTube growth, cold emails, Facebook ads, and cold calling.

 If you were interested in seeing if these are still needs, message me on Instagram @michaelrgardiner.

 Where can we go to learn more?

 If you have any questions or comments, drop a comment below!

 Nomads with Solutions has provided an update on their business!

-About 2 months ago, we followed up with Nomads with Solutions to see how they've been doing since we published this article.
+Over 1 year ago, we followed up with Nomads with Solutions to see how they've been doing since we published this article.

 Hey! 👋I'm Pat Walls, the founder of Starter Story.